scionproto/scion/doc/DRKeyInfra.md

 The first-level key is accompanied by `epoch_begin` and `epoch_end` that denote the begin and end of the validity period of the corresponding key.
 These values are determined by the AS that issues the key.
-The beginning of an epoch should not overlap with with the end of the previous epoch, as otherwise multiple DRKeys need to be checked for verification.
+The beginning of an epoch must not overlap with the end of the previous epoch, as otherwise multiple DRKeys need to be checked for verification.

 First-level keys of frequently contacted ASes are prefetched such that